wazo-platform/wazo-doc/source/administration/hardware/echo_canceller.rst

 Know which firmware you need
 ============================

-If you have an hardware echo-canceller module you **HAVE TO** install its firmware.
+If you have an hardware echo-canceller module you **have to** install its firmware.

 You first need to know which firmware you have to install.
 The simplest way is to restart dahdi and then to lookup in the dmesg which